sachieko/lo5r-app/README.md

   * Site has character creation details ✅
     1. 20 questions are referenced from database ✅
     2. Character sheet changes are noted ✅
-    3. Detailed information is included
+    3. Detailed information is included (School information is a to do at a later date)
     4. Allow users to quickly navigate between questions ✅
-  * Site has rule pages
+  * Site has rule pages ✅
     1. Rules can be viewed in a list (sort by type?)
     2. Clicking a rule allows users to view it without hiding list
-    3. Keywords can be mapped to their RESTful route for quick navigation ✅
   * Convert app to Typescript as the project is getting large ✅
     1. Create replacements for JSX/JS files ✅
     2. Future: Create separate interface file